 Welcome of OP.NET, the show for the independently minded security professional.
-As always, I just want to say that this show is not affiliated with the official Bounty Hunters Guild in any way.
+As always, I just want to say that this show is not affiliated with the official Merc Guild in any way.
 We’re here to help those blazing their own course through the ‘verse.
 I’m Conva Maynard and guess who’s back with me today?
 That’s right, my trusted partner, Skiv.

 Good to have you back, big guy.
 Skiv just returned from Yulin and has plenty of thoughts about must-stop spots.
 Best of all, he spent some time with the Ndafwa Security Souli, so whether you’re looking to work in Banu space, or just visit, you won’t want to miss his insights.